CANDU reactor: Economic performance

 These overruns were repeated at Bruce, with Units 3 and 4 running 90% over budget.
 Similar overruns were experienced at Point Lepreau, and Gentilly-2 plant was shut down on 28 December 2012.

 Based on the projected capital costs, and the low cost of fuel and in-service maintenance, in 1994 power from CANDU was predicted to be well under 5 cents/kWh.

 In 1999, Ontario Hydro was broken up and its generation facilities re-formed into Ontario Power Generation (OPG).
 In order to make the successor companies more attractive for private investors, $19.4 billion in "stranded debt" was placed in the control of the Ontario Electricity Financial Corporation.
 This debt is slowly paid down through a variety of sources, including a 0.7-cent/kWh tariff on all power, all income taxes paid by all operating companies, and all dividends paid by the OPG and Hydro One.

-As of October 2022, Darlington is into the final half of the 10-year major refurbishment project of all four units, having reached their design mid-life.
-The budget is set at $12.5 billion, and planned to produce power at 6 to 8 cents/kWh.
-The project is currently on-time and on-budget.
+In February 2026, the major refurbishment project of all four units of the Darlington plant was completed, under budget and four months ahead of schedule.

 Darlington Units 1, 3 and 4 have operated with an average lifetime annual capacity factor of 85% and Unit 2 with a capacity factor of 78%, As of 2010, refurbished units at Pickering and Bruce had lifetime capacity factors between 59 and 69%.
 This includes periods of several years while the units were shut down for the retubing and refurbishing.
 Post-refurbishment capacity factors are much higher with Bruce A1 at 90.78%, Bruce A2 at 90.38% (2013+), Pickering A1 at 71.18% and Pickering A4 at 70.38%.
 In 2009, Bruce A units 3 and 4 had capacity factors of 80.5% and 76.7% respectively, in a year when they had a major Vacuum Building outage.